 OPEN

-Launched by interdisciplinary artist James Williams III, OPEN is an evolving entity engaged in developing universal approaches that contribute towards humanity via objects, products, and services.
-Whether it be art making, design, or strategy; OPEN serves as a space where Williams can conceptualize and actualize under a code of principles that address wellness, community, and sustainability.
+Launched by interdisciplinary artist James Williams III, OPEN is an evolving entity dedicated to developing solutions that contribute to humanity through objects, products, and services.
+Whether through art-making, design, or creative strategy, OPEN functions as a platform where Williams can conceptualize and actualize under a code of principles centering wellness, community, and sustainability.

 by James Williams III